Overcoming Objections Within Sales – a Data-Driven Approach

 Stay one step ahead of objections

-Whether a prospect sees little use for your product or service, disagrees with the price, or requests additional features, salespeople need to have prepared responses ready that they can deliver with confidence in conversation.
+Whether a prospect disagrees with the price, requests additional features or simply sees little use for a product or service, salespeople need to have prepared responses to hand that can be delivered with confidence in conversation.

-One of the key skills to being a successful salesperson is active listening.
+Active listening is a key skill in any great seller’s arsenal.
 Instead of waiting for a gap in your conversation to plug with sales messaging from a script, take time and make sure you are being attentive, showing a genuine interest in their pain points and business needs.

 In order to become a master in handling sales objections you need to be ready, as if you’re expecting the objection to come at any time during your sales outreach.
 Eliminating that surprise factor allows you to maintain composure and have a response ready for any rebuttals that may come your way.
 This is learned through experience and researching your prospects, though also requires resilience.